Security-Onion-Solutions/securityonion-docs/cloud-ami.rst

 If this is an ephemeral evaluation node, ensure the node has been prepared as described in the preceding section.

 After SSH'ing into the node, setup will begin automatically.
 Follow the prompts, selecting the appropriate install options.
-For distributed manager nodes using ephemeral storage, if you would like to use traditional Elasticsearch clustering, select Advanced and answer Yes.
+For distributed manager nodes using ephemeral storage, if you would like to use traditional :ref:`elasticsearch` clustering, select Advanced and answer Yes.
 Continue instructions below for applicable nodes.

 All Distributed Manager Nodes
 -----------------------------